KyTDK/Moderator-Bot/README.md

 Budget: AI moderation is capped at $2 per billing cycle.
 Pricing is $0.45 per 1M tokens; once the cycle budget is reached, autonomous moderation pauses until the next cycle.
 Note: Enable higher-accuracy AI moderation with gpt-5-mini (approx. 2.25 USD per 1M tokens) via the `aimod-high-accuracy` setting.
 This consumes the monthly budget faster than the default gpt-5-nano (0.45 USD per 1M tokens).

+## 🎙️ Voice Chat Moderation

+Real-time moderation for Discord voice channels.
+Audio is transcribed, analyzed by AI, and checked against your configured rules.

 ### 🔧 Configuration: